yw2278/PUI2016_yw2278/HW3_rav220/CitibikeReview_xh895.md

-1.Hypothesis
+1. Hypothesis
   Lack of statement of idea, null hypothesis or alternative hypothesis clearly.
   Didn't specify the significance level.

 2. Data
    Data are clealy manipulated.